dd32/td-gh-ex/readme.txt

 -------

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!
+@version 1.7.8
+1. Added styling for upgrade to pro setting.
 @version 1.7.7
 1. Changes dupilcate string.
 @version 1.7.6